Loading

 Theological Accuracy

 New language doesn't mean new meaning.
-Every chapter goes through a rigorous multi-stage review to ensure the original message of Scripture is preserved — no theology was harmed in the making of this paraphrase.
+Every chapter goes through a rigorous multi-stage review to make sure the original message of Scripture is preserved — no theology was harmed in the making of this paraphrase.

 Every section of every chapter must pass one test: “Would a seminary professor agree this captures the original intent?”
 The humor comes from the translation, never from making fun of the source material.
 We change the words — we never change the meaning.